odan/odan.github.io/_posts/2021-06-23-slim-console.md

 php bin/console.php example
 ```

-As you might expect, this command will not do that much as you didn't write
-any logic yet.
-Add your own logic inside the `execute()` method.

 The output:

 ```
 Hello, console
 ```

+As you might expect, this command will not do that much as you didn't write
+any complex logic yet.
+Add your own logic inside the `execute()` method.

 ## Conclusion

 From my point of view, the Symfony Console component is the perfect tool for implementing
 custom console commands.
 Of course there is much more to discover in the
 [documentation](https://symfony.com/doc/current/console.html), like parameters,
-Console input, different colors, testing, etc.
+user console input, different colors, testing, etc.

 ## Read more